umamah1mahmoud/code-201-reading-notes/class-05.md

 <hr/>

 That was all for today's notes.
 Today I used multiple sources two of which were provided by our instructors and one that I found really helpful in explaining how important images are and more effective.
-I will list them hoping you'll find them as handy as I found them:
+I will list them hoping you'll find them as handy as I did:

 * First with the article I added, [Text vs. Images: Which Content Format is Effective?](https://www.easel.ly/blog/text-vs-images-which-content-format-effective/)